This article will answer a number of questions:

 |How will the GDPR affect recruitment for my company?|

 There are many ways in which the GDPR will affect your recruiting processes.
-Firstly, you must get permission from the applicant to process their application and you must provide the following information as they apply:
+Firstly, you decide on the legal basis of how you are going to process an application.

 • How you will be processing their data

 • How long you will hold their personal details

 • How they can remove their personal details/application and their record

 This means that whether you are advertising a job on a website, through your own careers site, requesting postal application forms or placing an advert in the paper, you MUST tell them all this information in your privacy statement /as a declaration.